shakebugs/shake-docs/docs/react/configuration-and-data/activity-history.md

 ## Limitations
 In a Free workspace you can see up to 20 events that led to the ticket being reported.
-If you need to dive really deep to find causes of the weirdest bugs, In a Premium workspace you can browse the full Activity history.
+If you need to dive really deep to find causes of the weirdest bugs, in a Premium workspace you can browse the full Activity history.

 The network request limits for both the request body and the response body are 100 kB each.
 If the request body or the response body contains binary data, it will be presented as a *Binary data* string.